-Senior practitioners from across the industry provide their views on the developments and key challenges facing the OTC market.
+Senior practitioners from across the industry provide their views on the developments and key challenges facing the OTC derivatives market.

 - Paul Lewitt, Former Global Head of Credit Trading, Lloyds Banking Group